minagawah/sowngwala-js/README.md

 ## 1. About

-This is a JS library for finding the position of the sun, and was ported from [sowngwala](https://github.com/minagawah/sowngwala) which is another library that I wrote in Rust.
+This is a JS library for finding the sun & moon's position.
+It was ported from [sowngwala](https://github.com/minagawah/sowngwala) which is another library that I wrote in Rust.